The two college football teams from the Battle Born state will head into their in-state rivalry game a bit battle weary.

 “We’ve been looking forward to this for a whole year,” Wolf Pack linebacker Jonathan McNeal said.

-Saturday night’s game will be the first in almost a decade that the Fremont Cannon will be on the sidelines painted Rebel red.
+Saturday night’s game will be the first in almost a decade the Fremont Cannon will be on the sidelines painted Rebel red.
 UNLV beat the Wolf Pack 27-22 in front of a crowd of 32,521 last year at Mackay Stadium and took home the cannon for the first time since 2004.

 “There’s no better feeling than going up against the guys from up north and defending our cannon,” UNLV defensive back Mike Horsey said.